Out of Balance

 by Carolyn Chase

-t's one thing to battle fairly, and another to rig the process.
-Environmental Impact Reports, known as "EIRs," are the only way that anyone can get a handle on the impacts of projects or major policy initiatives such as the Zoning Code Update or the City's water repurification plans or any other substantive projects which will significantly impact the environment or form of a community.
+nvironmental Impact Reports, known as "EIRs," are the only way that anyone can get a handle on the impacts of projects or major policy initiatives such as the Zoning Code Update, the city's water repurification plans, or any other substantive projects which will significantly impact the environment or form of a community.

-While many outright exemptions from review are often determined by the legislature as a political decision without any environmental review, most locally driven projects require review under the California Environmental Quality Act.
+While many outright exemptions from review are often dictated by the legislature as a political decision without any environmental review most locally-driven projects require review under the California Environmental Quality Act.

 To get a sense of how biased this is, consider that EIRs are almost always 300 pages or more, and community planning groups only meet every 30 days.

 The purpose of an EIR is to identify and disclose impacts to decision makers and evaluate alternatives to a project that may reduce the environmental and social impacts.
 EIRs consist of a technical alternatives analysis of a number of areas of impact including air quality, transportation, land use and biology.

 When EIRs are initially released for review as a "Draft EIR," everyone has 30 days to review and submit comments in support or against the proposed project design and alternatives.
 Sometimes 45 days are required and sometimes extensions are granted.

 Once the comment period is over, the lead agency takes all the comments and responds to them.
 They then re-release a "Final EIR" which responds to input, answering questions or further explaining the project or mitigation details.
 This can be the only time to get questions answered.
 Substantive project changes are supposed to trigger another draft, but often they go straight into the final EIR directly.

 In case you haven't gotten the picture yet, this is all extremely important work if you care about the urban form around you, or how natural spaces are turned into developments.
 The final environmental document is nearly always the single most important source of information.